 Use the criteria below to help you evaluate a source.
 As you do, remember:

-Lateral reading: Instead of reading an article straight through, or scanning up and down the same website, you might need to jump around a bit.
+Lateral reading: Instead of staying with one website or article, you might need to jump around a bit.
 Open multiple tabs in your browser to follow links found within the source and do supplemental searches on names, organizations or topics you find.
-These additional perspectives will help you to evaluate the original article, and can end up saving you time.
+These additional perspectives will help you to evaluate the original article and can end up saving you time.

 Things to remember: